paritytech/polkadot-sdk/src/api/chainHead_v1_follow.md

 `finalizedBlockHashes` contains a list of finalized blocks, of at least one element, ordered by increasing block number.
 The last element in this list is the current finalized block.

 **Note**: The RPC server is encouraged to include around 1 minute of finalized blocks in this list.
 These blocks are also pinned, and the user is responsible for unpinning them.
-This information is useful for the JSON-RPC clients that resubscribe to the `chainHead_unstable_follow` function after a disconnection.
+This information is useful for the JSON-RPC clients that resubscribe to the `chainHead_v1_follow` function after a disconnection.

 `finalizedBlockRuntime` is present if and only if `withRuntime`, the parameter to this function, is `true`.
 It corresponds to the last finalized block from the `finalizedBlockHashes` list.